marcelomijas/econometrics-cheatsheet/README.md

-# Econometrics cheat sheet 1.0
+# Econometrics Cheat Sheet 1.0

 Econometrics cheat sheet using LaTeX with a complete review of the econometrics principles, assumptions of the linear regression model, interpretation, error measures, and post hoc analysis.